 Obama: Achieved landmark overhaul putting U.S. on path to universal coverage now that Supreme Court has upheld the law's mandate for almost everyone to obtain insurance.
 Under the law, insurers will be banned from denying coverage to people with pre-existing illness, tax credits for middle-income people will subsidize premiums, people without work-based insurance will have access to new markets and small business gets help for offering insurance.
 Millions of low-income uninsured are to be reached through expansion of Medicaid with hefty subsidies to states, but Supreme Court limited federal power to penalize states that want to opt out of the expansion.
 Law's biggest changes start in 2014.
 "Nobody is going to go broke just because they get sick.
 And Americans will no longer be denied or dropped by their insurance companies just when they need care the most.
 That's what change is."

 Health care law improves Medicare benefits, adding better coverage for seniors with high prescription costs as well as removing co-pays for a set of preventive benefits.
 It also cuts Medicare payments to hospitals and other providers by more than $700 billion over a decade.
 Those cuts are being used to provide health insurance to more working-age Americans, and the government also counts them as extending the life of the Medicare trust fund.
-Any future deficit-reduction deal, though, is likely to increase costs for middle-class and upper-income Medicare recipients, and Obama has indicated a willingness to consider increasing the eligibility from 65 to 67.
+Any future deficit-reduction deal, though, is likely to increase costs for middle-class and upper-income Medicare recipients, and Obama has indicated a willingness to consider raising the eligibility age to 67 from 65.

 Romney: Promises to repeal Obama's health care law modeled largely after his universal health care achievement in Massachusetts because he says states, not Washington, should drive policy on the uninsured.
 Would expand individual tax-advantaged medical savings accounts and let the savings be used for insurance premiums as well as personal medical costs.
 Would let insurance be sold across state lines to expand options, and restrict malpractice awards to restrain health care costs.
-Says he would protect people with pre-existing conditions, though his plan only does so for those who maintain continuous coverage, not a major change from federal protections in effect before Obama's health care overhaul.
+Says he would protect those with pre-existing conditions.

 Obama: Issued directive in June that immigrants brought illegally to the United States as children be exempted from deportation and granted work permits if they apply, a step that could benefit 800,000 to 1.4 million.
 "It's a temporary measure that lets us focus our resources wisely while offering some justice to these young people."
 Took the step after failing to deliver on a promised immigration overhaul, with the defeat of legislation that would have created a path to citizenship for young illegal immigrants enrolled in college or enlisted in the armed forces.
 Says he is still committed to it.
 Government has deported a record number of illegal immigrants under Obama, nearly 400,000 in each of the last three years.

 Romney: Favors U.S.-Mexico border fence, opposes education benefits to illegal immigrants.
 Opposes offering legal status to illegal immigrants who attend college but would do so for those who serve in the armed forces.
 Would establish a national immigration-status verification system for employers and punish them if they hire noncitizens who do not prove their authorized status.
 The government's existing E-Verify system is voluntary.
 Proposes more visas for holders of advanced degrees in math, science and engineering who have U.S. job offers and would award permanent residency to foreign students who graduate from U.S. schools with a degree in those fields.
 Would end caps on visas for spouses and minor children of legal immigrants.
-Would honor work permits granted to illegal immigrants under Obama's policy of protecting those who came as children, but not accept new applicants.
-Promises to put a comprehensive immigration plan into place before those permits expire.
+Although criticizing Obama's directive protecting immigrants who came to the U.S. illegally as children, would not say if he would reverse it, pledging instead an unspecified "civil but resolute" long-term fix to illegal immigration.

 Obama: Has not proposed a comprehensive plan to address Social Security's long-term financial problems.
 During budget negotiations in 2011, proposed adopting a new measurement of inflation that would reduce annual increases in Social Security benefits.
 The proposal would reduce the long-term financing shortfall by about 25 percent, according to the Social Security actuaries.